 The costs of treating hearing loss may seem high (a pair of premium aids is similar to the U.S. average one-night hospital stay and a pair of basic aids is similar to one night at Trump Tower in New York City).
 That’s because hearing aids cannot be mass-produced.
 They must pass extensive FDA quality control procedures and each one requires rigorous customization to anatomy, level of hearing loss and comfort requirements.
 Furthermore, the performance of hearing aids can change over time; hearing losses change and even anatomies change.
 This is why the upfront cost of hearing aids should always include several years of cost-free ongoing care and re-fitting.
 Treating hearing loss may seem expensive, but the real cost lies in leaving it untreated.

-If you would like to schedule an appointment to learn more about hearing aids in Montrose, Colorado, and to discuss treatments for hearing loss, our hearing specialist, Brian Bennett, will be glad to see you for an exam and consultation.
+If you would like to schedule an appointment to learn more about hearing aids in Montrose, Colorado, and to discuss treatments for hearing loss, our Hearing Aid Specialist, Brian Bennett, will be glad to see you for an exam and consultation.
 Call 970-318-2010 today to schedule your appointment.